oomlout/oomlout_oomp_version_1_messy/navigation_oomp/category/tool/screwdriver_precision_powered/17_mm_diameter_160_mm_depth/part/readme.md

-# Category Tool Screwdriver Precision Powered 17 Mm Diameter 160 Mm Depth
+# Category Tool Screwdriver Precision Powered 17 mm Diameter 160 mm Depth

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base